William Hsiao

-William C. Hsiao (蕭慶倫 (萧庆伦, Xiāo Qìnglún); born January 17, 1936), an American economist, is the K.T.
+William C. Hsiao (蕭慶倫 (萧庆伦, Xiāo Qìnglún); born January 17, 1936) is an American economist who is the K.T.
 Li Research Professor of Economics at the Harvard T.H.
 Chan School of Public Health in Boston, Massachusetts.
 He is internationally recognized for his work on health care financing and social insurance.

 Hsiao is a graduate of Ohio Wesleyan University and received his PhD in economics from Harvard University.
 He is a member of the National Academy of Medicine, the Society of Actuaries, and the National Academy of Social Insurance.

 He has received teaching awards from Harvard graduate students on several occasions.
 He resides in Cambridge, Massachusetts, with his wife, Ruth, a former lecturer at Tufts University.
 He has two sons and four grandchildren.

 Biography

 Hsiao was born in Beijing, China, and as a teenager immigrated to the United States, where his father was an economic advisor for the Kuomintang delegation to the United Nations.
 He grew up in Forest Hills, Queens, and attended New York public schools.
 After graduating from college, Hsiao began his career as an actuary for Connecticut General Life Insurance Company, which was a predecessor to Cigna.
 Following this corporate stint, Hsiao moved to Washington, D.C., and was employed as an actuary to the Social Security Administration (SSA) in 1968.
 When the Chief Actuary of the SSA resigned, Hsiao was appointed the acting Chief Actuary in 1970.

 During this time, the Social Security Administration was roiled by efforts by the United States Congress to reform the social security system and maintain its solvency.
 Hsiao headed up two blue-ribbon panels and testified several times before Congress regarding the actuarial viability of the system under the funding mechanisms in place.
 Eventually, in 1977, the Congress passed and President Jimmy Carter signed into law one of the most comprehensive legislative efforts to bolster the social security system.

 Following this government service, Hsiao commenced studies at the Harvard University Institute of Government, which later became the John F. Kennedy School of Government.
 He then entered the Ph.D program in the Department of Economics at Harvard University.
 His doctoral thesis was advised by Martin Feldstein, who later was chair of the Council of Economic Advisors under President Ronald Reagan.
 Hsiao was appointed to the faculty of the Harvard School of Public Health as an assistant professor in 1979.
 He became a full professor in 1986.
 He was appointed to the K.T.
 Li chaired professorship in 1992, named for the Taiwanese policy-maker Kwoh-Ting Li.